 I made them twice – first topped with seasoned oil and berbere and then later stuffed with tomatoes, onions, and cilantro.
 It’s a hearty and warming start to the day.

 For appetizers, I made sambusas, which are crunchy, chickpea flour pastries that are stuffed with lentils.
-I tend to shy away from dough recipes, because I don’t have great instincts there.

 I’ll admit that it did take some fussing to get the water ratio right.
 However, the end result was terrific, and I served them with three kinds of dipping sauces.